onboarding package using ux

 AFFINITY MAPPING

-I unfold all data of all form versions of the package both in 1.0 and 2.0 systems, even buyer requirements to see what is the needed information should be like in the to-be version.
+I analyze data from all form versions in both the 1.0 and 2.0 systems, including buyer requirements, to determine the necessary information for the upcoming version.

 COMPETITIVE + UI SOUTION RESEARCH